 A large amount of pottery with geometric patterning has been discovered at Kerameikos.
 The artifacts offer insight into an entire period of Ancient Greek history.

 The women of Ancient Greece, as witnessed on innumerable works of art, including fine pottery, played a major role in funeral rites.
-They were in charge of preparing the body, which was washed, anointed and adorned with a wreath.
-The mouth was sometimes sealed with a token or talisman, referred to as “Charon’s obol” if a coin was used — the payment for the ferryman of the dead to convey the soul to the world of the dead.
+They were in charge of preparing the body, which was washed, anointed, and adorned with a wreath.
+The mouth was sometimes sealed with a token or talisman, referred to as “Charon’s obol” if a coin, the payment for the ferryman of the dead to convey the soul to the world of the dead, was used.

-Initiates into mystery religions might be furnished with a gold tablet, sometimes placed on the lips or otherwise positioned with the body, which offered instructions for navigating the afterlife and addressing the rulers of the underworld, Hades and Persephone.
+Initiates into mystery religions might be furnished with a gold tablet and sometimes placed on the lips or otherwise positioned with the body, which offered instructions for navigating the afterlife and addressing the rulers of the underworld, Hades and Persephone.